What has a higher chance of making you money, being a venture capitalist or a startup founder?

 VCs have a much higher chance of making good money.
 Their own investors (“LPs” or Limited Partners) pay them for a decade more than fairly to manage their investments, no matter how well or poorly they perform.

 Let’s use a “fun” example in Zoom.
-As I type this, Zoom is worth $40 billion.
+As I type this, Zoom is worth almost $100 billion.

 And here was the cap table at IPO:

-Roughly, this means the largest VC firm, Emergence, has a $5 billion stake (wow!).
-And Sequoia is close at $4.5 billion.
+Roughly, this means the largest VC firm, Emergence, had a $12 billion stake (wow!).
+And Sequoia is close at $11 billion.

 But it’s more subtle than that.
 The VC partners don’t get to keep it all themselves.

-As crazy as an individual VC making $200m from Zoom is, the CEO on paper made 44x more than the VC partners themselves in this case (Zoom).
+As crazy as an individual VC making $400m from Zoom is, the CEO on paper made 44x more than the VC partners themselves in this case (Zoom).

 And working much, much harder.
 Working 80 hours a week, for a decade, sweating it every day, taking insane risk in the early days.
 Bearing the burden to hit every quarter, every year, forever.
 That’s a lot harder than writing a check and coming to a few board meetings.